lsj5031/WhisperSqueak/README.md

 ## Features

 - Transcribe voice messages and audio files (MP3, WAV, OGG, M4A, FLAC, etc.)
+- **Long audio support** - Automatically splits audio into 1-minute chunks with overlap
+- **Progressive display** - See transcription results appear in real-time as chunks complete
+- **Sequential task queue** - Multiple audio files are processed one at a time
 - Dynamic model selection from your Faster Whisper Server
 - Multi-language support with 99+ languages and auto-detection
 - Persistent user settings (model & language preferences)